dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

-Suppose we have a module we want to use with our fenics model, in this example the module will be named :py:data:`normalise` and consist of only one function: :py:func:`normalise(func)`.
+Suppose we have a module we want to use with our fenics model, in this example the module will be named :py:data:`normalise` and consist of only one function: :py:data:`normalise(func)`.
 The module looks like this:

 .. literalinclude:: ../_static/overloading/normalise.py